edgedb/edgedb/docs/guides/tutorials/trpc.rst

 In this section, we will cover how to integrate **EdgeDB Auth** with **tRPC** and context in both **Next.js** and **Express** environments.
-This will ensure that user authentication is handled securely and that both server-side and client-side tRPC calls can access the user’s session.
+This will ensure that user authentication is handled securely and that both server-side and client-side tRPC calls can access the user's session.

 EdgeDB Auth with tRPC and tRPC context in Next.js
 -------------------------------------------------